dalssoft/cursor_cost_explorer/README.md

 ### Web UI

-For an interactive browser-based experience, open `docs/index.html` in your browser and upload your CSV file directly.
+For an interactive browser-based experience, open `index.html` in your browser and upload your CSV file directly.
 The web UI provides:

 - Interactive visualizations
 - Real-time analysis
 - No command-line required
 - Works entirely in your browser (no server needed)

+Simply open `index.html` in any modern browser - no installation or server setup required.

 ## Setup (for development)